Assessing cumulative effects of restoration and protection actions in Puget Sound

 Learn more:

-We recommend starting with our webinar,‘Cumulative Effects Evaluation for Salmon Restoration’, presented at the Salish Sea Ecosystem Roundtable on December 3, 2024, which offers an overview of the project and the latest developments.
+We recommend starting with our webinar,‘Cumulative Effects Evaluation for Salmon Restoration’, presented at the Salish Sea Ecosystem Roundtable on December 3, 2024.

 Fact sheets